What are classroom discussions?

 -

-- Supporting summary: teachers should support students to summarize and remember what has been discussed, helping to establish the most relevant points worked during the class, and issues that they will develop in the next classes.
+- Supporting summary: teachers should support students to summarize and remember what has been discussed, helping to establish the most relevant points worked during the class and issues that they will develop in the next classes.

 - Acknowledge student contribution: teachers should highlight, with examples, how students’ ideas were essential to developing both content and competencies during the class.

-1. Evaluating the discussions: the final step is to reflect on what has happened in the classroom discussion to evaluate what works (or not) and how to improve future discussions.
+The final step is to reflect on what has happened in the classroom discussion to evaluate what works (or not) and how to improve future discussions.

 2. Monitoring students’ work: teachers should pay attention to what students are discussing in their groups and which ideas/ people are been highlighted.
 In this sense, teachers will be able to use students’ work to develop the content and prevent inequalities or bias in the discussion.